Many things matter about a neighborhood, but the first thing most people notice

 the Dietz Acres / Gaffey Heights neighborhood, has some outstanding things about the way it

 looks and its way of life that are worth highlighting.

 Notable & Unique: Occupations

-Furthermore, the Dietz Acres / Gaffey Heights neighborhood has a greater proportion of
+that the Dietz Acres / Gaffey Heights neighborhood in particular stands out

 Notable & Unique: People

 Astoundingly, NeighborhoodScout's research reveals that this single

 neighborhood has a higher concentration of married couples living here